-Rupert’s residency programme is dedicated to local and international practitioners and thinkers (such as artists, writers, curators, researchers, cultural managers and academics), providing them with the opportunity to live and work in Vilnius from 1 to 3 months while developing individual projects and immersing themselves in the region’s contemporary art field.
+Rupert is inviting applications for residencies, calling local and international cultural practitioners and thinkers (artists, writers, curators, researchers, managers, and academics) willing to live and work in Vilnius from 1 to 3 months in 2024 (January–December) and develop individual or collaborative projects, reflections and research while immersing themselves in the region’s contemporary art field.

-All the residencies are FREE this application round thanks to support from the Lithuanian Council for Culture.
-The studios are provided by the creative industries hub Pakrantė.
-In most cases, applicants are responsible for covering personal (daily and travel) expenses.
-Rupert’s team will issue acceptance letters for successful residents and support their applications for external grants to cover travel, food, production and other costs.
+All the residencies are FREE this application round thanks to support from the Lithuanian Council for Culture and the studios provided by the creative industries hub Tech Arts.
+Applicants are responsible for covering personal (daily and travel) expenses.
+Rupert’s team will issue acceptance letters for successful applicants and support their applications for external grants to cover travel, food, production, and other costs.

-Individual residencies can last from 1 to 3 months or longer in exceptional cases.
-Residents are asked to propose their preferred duration of stay and if accepted this can be negotiated according to studio availability and schedule.
-Artist collectives of up to 3-4 persons can apply to an individual residency spot.
-Residencies will take place between the 1st of January, 2021 — 30th of June, 2021.
-The Open Call for the second part of 2021 will be announced in the beginning of 2021.
+Individual residencies can last from 1 to 3 months.
+Residents are asked to propose their preferred duration of stay and, if accepted, this can be negotiated according to studio availability and schedule.

-Successful applicants will be selected for online or live interviews with the residency admissions jury, which will take place shortly after the application deadline.
-The Open Call results will be announced at the end of July, 2020.
+Successful applicants will be selected for online interviews with the residency admissions jury (Rupert’s team and an external member), which will take place in July 2023.
+The results of this open call will be announced by the end of August 2023.